gazzamc/The-Expanse-RESTful-API/README.md

 - When successfully adding a resource the user will get back a `201` status and a message `Record created in database`.
 - When successfully deleting a resource the user will get back a `200` status and a message `Record successfully deleted`.
 - When successfully editing/updating a resource the user will get back a `200` status and a message `Record was successfully altered`.
-- If user tried to add a resource that already exists (`name` is used to determine this) then the user will get a `403` and a message `Duplicate, Record was not created in database`.
+- If user tries to add a resource that already exists (`name` is used to determine this) then the user will get a `403` and a message `Duplicate, Record was not created in database`.
-- If the user tries to edit, delete or retrive a resource that doesnt exist they will get a `404` and a varying message depending on the request method.
+- If the user tries to edit, delete or retrieve a resource that doesnt exist they will get a `404` and a varying message depending on the request method.
-- If the user tries to delete a record without sending a the `id` as an `integer` they will get a `400` status and a message `Bad Request.
+- If the user tries to delete a record without sending the `id` as an `integer` they will get a `400` status and a message `Bad Request.
 One or more fields not supplied or invalid`

 #### Bugs
 - In the lowest breakpoint in the chrome dev tools the search bar is misaligned.